About Living with Energy in Iowa magazine

 About the Iowa Association of Electric Cooperatives

-The Iowa Association of Electric Cooperatives, a Touchstone Energy® partner, is the Des Moines-based service organization representing the state's member-owned local electric cooperatives.
-These cooperatives are committed to delivering power that is safe, reliable, environmentally responsible and affordable.
+The Iowa Association of Electric Cooperatives, a Touchstone Energy® Cooperative, is the Des Moines-based service organization representing the state's member-owned local electric cooperatives.
+These not-for-profit cooperatives are committed to delivering power that is safe, reliable, affordable and environmentally responsible.

 Iowa's farmers began forming rural electric cooperatives (RECs) during the 1930s, when large electric companies bypassed rural Iowa due to its sparse population.
-These pioneering men and women borrowed startup money from the Federal Rural Electrification Administration, which was created by President Franklin D. Roosevelt on May 11, 1935.
+These pioneering men and women borrowed startup money from the Federal Rural Electrification Administration (REA), which was created by President Franklin D. Roosevelt on May 11, 1935.

-Formed in 1942, the IAEC provides legislative, regulatory, safety, communications and education and training programs and services to 35 member-owned distribution cooperatives (and seven generation and transmission cooperatives) that serve more than 650,000 Iowans in 210,000 homes, farms and industries in all 99 counties.
-Iowa's electric cooperatives are part of a national network of 1,000 electric cooperatives that serve 25 million Americans in 46 states and work together through the National Rural Electric Cooperative Association, a Washington, D.C.-based service organization established in 1942.
+Formed in 1942, IAEC provides legislative, regulatory, safety, communications and education and training programs and services to 36 member-owned distribution cooperatives and 8 generation and transmission cooperatives that serve more than 650,000 Iowans in more than 210,000 homes, farms and businesses in all 99 counties.
+Iowa's electric cooperatives are part of a national network of more than 900 electric cooperatives that serve 42 million Americans in 47 states and work together through the National Rural Electric Cooperative Association, a service organization established in 1942 and based in Arlington, VA.

 About Touchstone Energy Cooperatives